ghost-in-the-zsh/sudoku/README.md

 depth=5, calls=14
 ```

 When displayed, dots denote empty entries and the board is shown divided into 3x3 regions.
-[This YouTube video](https://youtu.be/kVewrrRwmwQ) shows a full visualized run of this problem.
+To watch a full visualized run of this problem, you can check out [this YouTube video](https://youtu.be/kVewrrRwmwQ).

-#### World's Hardest Sudoku
+#### World's Hardest Sudoku(?)

-According to this 2012 article[^1], the world's hardest sudoku was created by Finnish mathematician Arto Inkala.
-It's represented as:
+According to this 2012 article[^1], Arto Inkala, a Finnish mathematician, created what he claimed was the world's hardest sudoku.
+It's represented as follows:

 ```txt
 8--------